-Our Mecha'thun Warrior deck list guide features the best Rastakhan deck list for Season 57 of Hearthstone (December 2018).
+Our Mecha'thun Warrior deck list guide features the best Rise of Shadows deck list for Season 63 of Hearthstone (June 2019).
 Our Mecha'thun Warrior guide also contains Mulligan advice, card combos and strategy tips.

 Mecha'thun Warrior is a Hearthstone deck archetype that's built around the titular mighty Mech minion that was released with The Boomsday Project.
 If you've no cards left in your deck or your hand, and no other minions on the board at the time, then Mecha'thun will obliterate the opponent at the moment of his destruction.
 Game Over.